 ” quote them low, watch them go… quote them high, watch them die….”

 Underquoting can cause interested buyers to waste time and money on inspecting properties, getting reports and attending auctions based on misleading estimates of the selling price.
 It’s also illegal.

 Buying a property is likely to be the biggest financial investment most people will ever make.
 It’s a stressful time and buyers have the right to expect that a real estate agent will market a property ethically and professionally.

 Underquoting Reforms for NSW residential property

 To better protect consumers from the practice of underquoting, on 1 January 2016 Fair Trading introduced new laws.
-These new laws require selling agents to draw on their skills to make a reasonable and fair estimate of the likely selling price.
+These laws require selling agents to use their skills to make a reasonable and fair estimate of the likely selling price.